 The Hugh Lane Gallery has an extensive and imaginative education programme for children and adults.
-During 2019, the following education programmes took place: Zoom@HughlaneGallery our city-wide project with 26 schools over the 5 areas of DCC and over 800 children participating.
-133 art talks/lectures were held including Coffee Conversations, Peoples College, Basic Talks, Culture Clubs, Our Plundered Planet Study Morning; Kennedy Browne Digital Self-Defence and art history series with 2,183 participants 314 guided tours were delivered with 6,280 participants and facilitated 131 pre-arranged self-guided tours of the gallery with 1,965 participants.
-New programmes for teens included visit to the Gallery by 11 members of Comhairle na nÓg for discussion on programmes for teens, two week portfolio taster course for 14-17 year olds; Curious Creatures project with 50 young people from Sphere 17, Darndale and Beneavin's, Finglas; Teen Culture Club Oct-Dec 5 x workshops with Swan Youth Centre, Beneavin's Finglas, Larkin Community College, Ballymun Youth Reach with 126 participants.
-17 adult art courses in a variety of media including printmaking/drawing/sculpture/sketchbook including courses of 4,5, and 8 weeks duration with 147 participants; 11 artist-led art workshops with hildstrein in Foundations Project for homeless families; 4 x Early Years workshops with Hillstreet Family Resource Centre; 1 workshops with Solas Project.
-New En Plein-Air initiatives- Art into Nature sketching for children and adults in streets in vicinity of the Gallery in tandem with the Festival of Curiosity; Hugh Lane Drawing in the City artist-led workshops for families in College Green for over 160 participants.
-1,189 visitors on Culture Night with programme of art workshops, talks, film screening, electro pop and more.
-2 education publications produced: A Space to Create celebrating work by children in temporary ac World Philosophy Day and Citywide Reading Campaign.
-Dublin City Culture Company During 2019 the Dublin City Council Culture Company developed a five-year strategy identifying five goals, ENGAGE, EXPERIMENT, LEARN, SHARE, and EMBED to increase cultural participation throughout Dublin.
+During 2019, the following education programmes took place:

+- Zoom@HughlaneGallery our city-wide project with 26 schools over the 5 areas of DCC and over 800 children participating. - 133 art talks/lectures were held including Coffee Conversations, Peoples College, Basic Talks, Culture Clubs, Our Plundered Planet Study Morning; Kennedy Browne Digital Self-Defence and art history series with 2,183 participants - 314 guided tours were delivered with 6,280 participants and facilitated 131 pre-arranged self-guided tours of the gallery with 1,965 participants. - New programmes for teens included visit to the Gallery by 11 members of Comhairle na nÓg for discussion on programmes for teens, two week portfolio taster course for 14-17 year olds; - Curious Creatures project with 50 young people from Sphere 17, Darndale and Beneavin's, Finglas; Teen Culture Club Oct-Dec 5 x workshops with Swan Youth Centre, Beneavin's Finglas, Larkin Community College, Ballymun Youth Reach with 126 participants. - 17 adult art courses in a variety of media including printmaking/drawing/sculpture/sketchbook including courses of 4,5, and 8 weeks duration with 147 participants - 1 x 16 week Portfolio preparation course - 82 artist-led workshops for families with 1053 participants; 11 artist-led art workshops with children in Foundations Project for homeless families; 4 x Early Years workshops with Hillstreet Family Resource Centre; 1 workshop with Solas Project. - New En Plein-Air initiatives- Art into Nature sketching for children and adults in streets in vicinity of the Gallery in tandem with the Festival of Curiosity; Hugh Lane Drawing in the City artist-led workshops for families in College Green for over 160 participants. - 1,189 visitors on Culture Night with programme of art workshops, talks, film screening, electro pop and more. - 2 education publications produced: A Space to Create celebrating work by children in temporary accommodation; Traveller Collection at the Hugh Lane Gallery-outcomes from artist Seamus Nolan's CAPP commission. - 6 Wonder Club Permission to Wonder VTS public tours - The Gallery also participated in Chinese New Year Festival, Winter Lights Festival, Silk Road Film Festival, Bealtaine, Festival of Curiosity, One City One Book, Heritage Week, IAF Open House, International Women's Day, Science Week, National Drawing Day, Culture Night, World Philosophy Day and Citywide Reading Campaign.